Vccccc/mynote/network/net/prototype.md

 Description: getsockname() returns the current address to which the socket sockfd is bound, in the buffer pointed to by addr.

-int getsockname(int sockfd, struct sockaddr *addr, socklen_t *addrlen);
+int getpeername(int sockfd, struct sockaddr *addr, socklen_t *addrlen);
 	Returns: On  success,  zero is returned.
 On error, -1 is returned, and errno is set appropriately.

-Description: getsockname() returns the current address to which the socket sockfd is bound, in the buffer pointed to by addr.
+Description: getpeername()  returns  the address of the peer connected to the socket
+       sockfd, in the buffer pointed to by addr.
+The addrlen argument  should be  initialized to indicate the amount of space pointed to by addr..
 ```

 ####  connect